bekzatalish/zero2ml/README.md

 # zero-ml
 Machine learning algorithms implemented from scratch using Python and NumPy.

-## Algorithms List
+## List of Implemented Machine Learning Algorithms
-Currently the following machine learning algorithms are implemented.
+The following machine learning algorithms are implemented so far.

 ### Supervised Learning